The Chronicles of Tharia

 “I doubt very much that he’s still alive,” said Tragius solemnly.
 “When Gallern came back last week after his weekly ministration, he said he had only days to live.
 A couple of weeks at most, despite everything he could do for him.
 His frail old body just couldn’t keep going much longer, not even if every cleric in the world prayed over him to the point of exhaustion.
 When the Gods decide that a man’s lived long enough, there’s nothing that the servants of the Gods can do to prolong his life any longer.
 I suppose there's the barest chance that he might still be alive, but if so it won’t be for long.”

-“I am quite certain that he has transformed himself into a rak,” said Tragius calmly, walking on and forcing Franklos to run to catch up with him or be left behind.
-“Either that or he is preparing to do so, and who better than a rak to enter the Shadow and steal all their secrets, eh?”
+“I am quite certain that he has transformed himself into an ark rak,” said Tragius calmly, walking on and forcing Franklos to run to catch up with him or be left behind.
+“Either that or he is preparing to do so, and who better than an ark rak to enter the Shadow and steal all their secrets, eh?”

 “But rak transformation is forbidden!”